Note: My Web pages are best viewed with style sheets enabled. |

 Roasts of all kinds should be allowed to stand after cooking.
 This keeps the meat juicy.
 Without standing, too much juice will run out of the meat while it is being carved, leaving the roast dry.
 Even after a barbecued tri-tip roast stands 5 minutes, some juice will run out.
 The juice will have little fat and is excellent on potatoes or spooned over the sliced meat.

 The result might be quite brown outside — even slightly charred — but it will still be pink (medium-rare) inside.
-Slice thinly and top with a mixture of sliced mushrooms and chopped onions that have been sautéed to a golden brown in olive oil and a small pat of butter.
+Slice thinly and top with a mixture of sliced mushrooms and chopped onions that have been sautéed to a golden brown in a mixture of olive oil and a small pat of butter.

 After the first night, left-over tri-tip is very good served cold.
 Slice as thin as when hot.
 Spread a little prepared horseradish on top.